 Audio Description for the Blind or Visually Impaired

-Audio description is often described as closed captioning for the blind.
-It is common today to see audio description used in theatres and museums to describe the key visual elements.
+Audio description is often described as closed captioning for the blind therefore it is common today to see audio description used in theaters and museums to describe the key visual elements.
 At Mediapolis, we use audio description to describe the visuals in videos.

-Audio description (AD), also referred to as a video description, described video, or more precisely called a visual description, is an additional narration track that describes relevant visual elements of a video not represented in the original audio track for the benefit of people who are blind or vision impaired.
+Audio description (AD), also referred to as a video description, or more precisely called a visual description, is an additional narration track that describes relevant visual elements of a video not represented in the original audio track for the benefit of people who are blind or vision impaired.

 Open or Closed Audio Description

 Creating Audio Description

 Audio description requires upfront planning and extra time in post production.
 The workflow requires watching the video and describing the scene.
-Then a scratch version of the voice over is recorded and reviewed.
+Then we record and review a scratch version of the voice over.
 You want to make sure this draft version flows before bringing in a professional voice talent.
-Once approved, the narration is then recorded and the timeline is re-edited to include this secondary voice over.
+Then narration is then recorded and the timeline is re-edited to include this secondary voice over.
 In most cases the scenes in the video need to be longer to incorporate a secondary voice over that describes the video.

 When writing the script, it’s a good practice to make sure that there’s time in each scene for someone to describe it.
 It’s a good idea to avoid busy graphics, fast paced cuts and transitions because they make the video harder to describe.
 Plus it makes it hard for your audience to understand what’s going on in the video.